 Computational fluid dynamics and heat/mass transfer, energy and power, moving boundary problems, biofluid dynamics, biological and micro air vehicles, surrogate modeling and optimization.

-Professor Wei Shyy is the Acting President of the Hong Kong University of Science and Technology (HKUST).
+Professor Wei Shyy is the President of the Hong Kong University of Science and Technology (HKUST).
 He is concurrently Chair Professor of Mechanical and Aerospace Engineering.
-Prior to joining HKUST in August 2010, he was Clarence L. “Kelly” Johnson Collegiate Professor and Chairman of the Department of Aerospace Engineering of the University of Michigan.
+Prior to joining HKUST in August 2010 as Provost, he was Clarence L. “Kelly” Johnson Collegiate Professor and Chairman of the Department of Aerospace Engineering of the University of Michigan.
 He was previously employed by the University of Florida and GE Research and Development Center in Schenectady, New York.
 He earned his BS degree from Tsing-Hua University, Taiwan, and his MSE and PhD degrees in Aerospace Engineering from the University of Michigan, Ann Arbor.

 He is the author or a co-author of five books and numerous journal and conference articles dealing with computational and modeling techniques involving fluid flow, biological and low Reynolds number aerodynamics, combustion and propulsion, and a broad range of topics related to aerial and space flight vehicles.
 He is General Editor of the Cambridge Aerospace Book Series published by the Cambridge University Press, Co-Editor-in Chief of Encyclopedia of Aerospace Engineering, a major reference work published by Wiley-Blackwell.
 He also serves as editor and member of editorial board of numerous peer reviewed journals.